tensorspace-team/tensorspace/docs/preprocess/TensorFlowJS/README.md

   * `.json` is for the model structure
   * `.bin` is the trained weights
 * Checkout [tf.Model.save](https://js.tensorflow.org/api/0.13.0/#tf.Model.save) for more information.
-* For other save method, please checkout the offical [guide](https://js.tensorflow.org/tutorials/model-save-load.html).
+* For other save method, please checkout the official [guide](https://js.tensorflow.org/tutorials/model-save-load.html).

 After downloading from the browser, we shall have the following files: